[…] Welcome to part 2 of our Scottish adventure. If you haven’t read part 1, click here. […]

 Rent an automatic car

-For many of you, you will be driving on the opposite side of the road.
+Many of you will be driving on the opposite side of the road.
 Scotland has small lanes and generally no shoulder.
-Most rental cars we found were stick shift, and so we decided that wouldn’t be a problem as both my husband and I drive a stick.
-However, shifting gears is backwards too.
+Most rental cars we found were stick shift, so we decided that wouldn’t be a problem as my husband and I drive a stick.
+However, shifting gears is backward too.
 We stalled so many times!
-Do yourself a favor, rent an automatic transmission.
+Do yourself a favor, and rent an automatic transmission.

 Do you love Scottish Castles?
 Go in the spring!